UncleTallest/sanguihedral/README.md

 Character Sheet options:

-- choose Sect [this changes the dice image used for rolls]
+- choose Sect [this changes the dice image used for rolls and sheet labels]

 - choose Clan [this also affects images and sheet labels]